kadena-io/kuro/kadena-beta/docs/KadenaBeta-v1.md

 This should not occur in a distributed setting nor is it a problem overall as the automated handling of availability events are one of the features central to any distributed system.

 If you would like to do large scale `batch` tests in a local setting, use `genconfs` to create new configuration files where the replication limit is ~8k.

+### Load Testing with Many Clients

+If you'll be testing with many (100s to +10k) simultaneous clients please be sure to provision extra CPU's.
+In a production setting, we'd expect:

+* To use a seperate server to collect inbound transactions from the multitude of clients and lump them into a single batch/pipe them over a websocket to the cluster itself so as to avoid needless CPU utilization.
+* For clients to connect to different nodes (e.g. all Firm A clients connect to Firm A's nodes, B's to B's, etc.), allowing the nodes themselves to batch/foward commands.

+The ability to do either of these is a feature of Kadena -- because commands must have a unique hash and are either (a) signed or (b) fully encrypted, they can be redirected without degrading the security model.

 ### Replay From Disk